mohamad-abdelkhalek/reddit-py-subreddit-scrape/README.md

-# Reddit r/python Data Collector
+# Reddit r/python Data Scraper

 A Python script that uses the Reddit API to collect and analyze posts from the r/python subreddit.
 This tool fetches information such as post titles, scores, comment counts, and creation timestamps, saving the data in a CSV format for further analysis.